wifinigel/wiperf/mkdocs/docs/config.ini.md

 The config.ini file is located in the directory : /etc/wiperf

+Note that an initial sample configuration file is supplied which is named: `config.default.ini`.
+This file should be copied to `config.ini` and this new file customised with the settings required for your environment.
+(Note: the `config.default.ini` file is not used by wiperf)

 The file is organised in a number of sections that relate to different areas of operation.
 Each section begins with a name enclosed is square brackets, like this:

 ```